chadland/chadland.github.io/_posts/2017-1-11-Generating new Norwegian girl baby names with Deep Learning and RNNs.md

 layout: post
 title: Generating new Norwegian girl baby names with Deep Learning and RNNs
 date:  2017-01-11 12:54:47
 excerpt: "Train and sample from character-level RNN language models that learn to generate new Norwegian girl baby names.
-The model clearly was able to learn how (which is quite scary) to generate Norwegian sounding girl names based on 630 name sample of the most common girl baby names in Norway the last 10 years.
+The model clearly was able to learn how (which is quite impressive) to generate Norwegian sounding girl names based on 630 name sample of the most common girl baby names in Norway the last 10 years"

-Here is a sample of new names (names that were not listed in the SSB name file) the 512 node with 3 hidden LSTM layers were able to produce:

-Agne
-Ajeliana
-Amøy 		- Sounds like an island up north or on the west coast of Norway :)
-Andrika
-Angele
-Asane
-Avami 		- Probably a result of ethnic minority names increasing in Norway with combinations listed in the training set Dine
-Hedidika
-Helda
-Ingele
-Jenenek 	- Polish sounding :)
-Jina
-Junate
-Leina 		- Sounds like a dog's name
-Licke
-Lorja
-Recina
-Ren 		- What?
-Renise
-Robannike	- Sounds like a plant
-Roniana
-Sikone
-Sire
-Sirin
-Sofje
-Soisa
-Soja		- The child wearing this name is doomed to be a vegetarian Sorie
-Ushile 		- Probably a result of ethnic minority names increasing in Norway with combinations listed in the training set Vedina
-"
 mathjax: true
 comments: true
 ---

 This post will go through the use of Deep Recurrent Neural Nets using TensorFlow on how to generate new Norwegian girl baby names.
 This might be useful for upcoming (scared-to-death) parents not deciding on a potential name :)   Our main goal with this task is to train a model that perhaps can generate new "sensible" character combinations to successfully create new names or names that do not exist in the training data.
 This is just a high level hands-on example on how to use TensorFlow and the underlying components used in the net will not be explained in detailed.

+For those of you who only wants the summary.

+Here is a small sample of new names (names that were not listed in the SSB name file) the 512 node with 3 hidden LSTM layers network was able to produce:

+* Agne
+* Ajeliana
+* Amøy (Sounds like an island up north or on the west coast of Norway :))
+* Andrika
+* Angele
+* Asane
+* Avami (Probably a result of ethnic minority names increasing in Norway with combinations listed in the training data)
+* Dine
+* Hedidika
+* Helda
+* Ingele
+* Jenenek (Polish sounding)
+* Jina
+* Junate
+* Leina (Sounds like a dog's name)
+* Licke
+* Lorja
+* Recina
+* Ren (What?)
+* Renise
+* Robannike (Sounds like a plant or a vitamin)
+* Roniana
+* Sikone
+* Sire
+* Sirin
+* Sofje
+* Soisa
+* Soja (The child wearing this name is doomed to be a vegetarian)
+* Sorie
+* Ushile( Probably a result of ethnic minority names increasing in Norway with combinations listed in the training set)
+* Vedina

 ## Task